karisuchy/surfs_up/README.md

 ![jun_dec_temp_chart](https://user-images.githubusercontent.com/90162669/142744770-5d942b94-2660-4bd5-8682-2f21e9c91bf4.png)

-Hawaii does not experience the same seasonal temperature fluctuates as many other locales, such as my home state of Minnesota.
+Hawaii does not experience the same seasonal temperature fluctuations as many other areas, such as my home state of Minnesota.
 Specific temperature comparisons between June and December are:

 - The low temperature in December is 56 degrees Fahrenheit which is 8 degrees cooler than the June low of 64.
 - The high temperature in December is 83 which is only 2 degrees lower than June's high of 85.